qmk/qmk_firmware/keyboards/drakon/keymaps/logo/readme.md

-# The default keymap for drakon
+# The logo keymap for drakon